 wp plugin update wp-members --version=trunk

-There are no database changes in this version, so if you need to roll back, you can use the following command (where the version number matches the version you are rolling back to):
+If there are no database changes in the update version and you need to roll back, you can use the following command (where the version number matches the version you are rolling back to):

 Manual installation from wordpress.org

 Anytime there is a beta release of the plugin, you can get it from the wordpress.org repository by going to https://wordpress.org/plugins/wp-members/advanced/ and selecting “Development Version” from the dropdown selector in the “Advanced Options” section.